 Upwards and downwards expansion is what the FRG X is all about.
 Up to 24 dB of signal cut or boost is available, along with a ratio control.
 Adjustable side chain filtering is included.

 Tracks needing a bit of grit will benefit from a touch up from the S671 saturation module.
-A Tone control is provided to taylor the ‘edge’ added by the S671 to a variety of applications.
+A Tone control is provided to tailor the ‘edge’ added by the S671 to a variety of applications.

 If the analog saturation from the S671 is not the right tone tweak, then the creamy tube overdrive of the Moo-D module may be a better choice.
 Often a better choice for mixes than for individual tracks.